-- 322. Syngenta continues to make misrepresentations to Plaintiffs and the Minnesota Class- specifically that China was not a key export market at the time Viptera was commercialized and thus channeling was and still is not required. - 323.
-Syngenta engaged in these deceptions to sell and increase its sales of Viptera and Duracade, despite Syngenta's further knowledge that the more acres grown with them, the more likely it would be that Viptera and Duracade would disseminate into the U.S. corn supply and Plaintiffs and the Minnesota class would be harmed. - 324.
-Syngenta knew that Plaintiffs and the Minnesota class are affected by Syngenta's business and depend on Syngenta to engage in responsible commercialization practices. - 325.
-For all these reasons, Syngenta had a duty to disclose the truth that import approval from China (a key market) was not imminent or indeed anticipated for (at least) the 2011 and 2012 growing seasons, that there was not an effective system in place to channel Viptera and Duracade away from China (or other foreign markets) from which it did not have approval, and that commercializing Viptera (and later Duracade) without Chinese import approval or an effective channeling system created a substantial risk of loss of the Chinese market and/or prolonging the loss of that market. - 326.
+- 315. Syngenta engaged in these deceptions to sell and increase its sales of Viptera and Duracade, despite Syngenta's further knowledge that the more acres grown with them, the more likely it would be that Viptera and Duracade would disseminate into the U.S. corn supply and Producers and Non-Producers would be harmed. - 316.
+Syngenta knew that Producers and Non-Producers, like Plaintiffs here, are affected by its business and depend on it for responsible commercialization practices. - 317.
+For all these reasons, Syngenta had a duty to disclose the truth that import approval from China (a key market) was not imminent or indeed anticipated for (at least) the 2011 and 2012 growing seasons, that there was not an effective system in place to channel Viptera and Duracade away from China (or other foreign markets) from which it did not have approval, and that commercializing Viptera (and later Duracade) without Chinese import approval or an effective channeling system created a substantial risk of loss of the Chinese market and/or prolonging the loss of that market. - 318.
 In addition, Syngenta made numerous misrepresentations to the effect that approval from China was on track and/or would be received during time periods when Syngenta knew it was not, and that Viptera and Duracade could, and would, be channeled away from markets for which approval had not been obtained.
-Syngenta had a duty to prevent its representations from misleading others in the interconnected market, including Plaintiffs and the Minnesota class.
+Syngenta had a duty to prevent words it communicated from misleading others. - 319.
+Syngenta's misrepresentations and omissions were made intentionally or recklessly. - 320.
+Syngenta, in connection with the sale of merchandise Viptera and Duracade knowingly misrepresented, directly or indirectly, the true quality of that merchandise in violation of Minn.
+Stat. §325D.13.